Caterpillar's total solution for all power needs

 Sustainable future prospects for inland shipping

-Not only can you achieve an A1 label with a Caterpillar Stage V engine installation and 100% HVO, but also with the alternative fuel green methanol.
-A small yet growing percentage of methanol is produced from renewable resources such as biomass, rather than natural gas, or by using green electricity, where you first produce hydrogen and then combine it in a catalyst with captured CO2 or CO2 released from biomass.
-This methanol is called green methanol because this method creates a carbon cycle, the natural cycle of carbon between the Earth's surface and the atmosphere.
+Alternative fuels, or biofuels, can now be considered a fully-fledged clean alternative to diesel.
+HVO is a commonly heard substitute, but green methanol is also a possibility.
+A small but growing percentage of methanol is produced not from natural gas but from renewable resources such as biomass or through the use of green electricity, where hydrogen is first made and then combined in a catalyst with captured CO2 or released CO2 from biomass.
+This methanol is called green methanol because this process results in a carbon cycle, the natural cycle of carbon between the Earth's surface and the atmosphere.

 2050